RashminiA6/UMBC-DATA606-Capstone/docs/resume.md

 - Worked on Financial modules GL and FA, performing GL Functional Setups and developing procedures, packages, triggers, and cursors in PL/SQL.
 - Developed and reviewed SQL queries in Tableau Desktop for data validation.
 - Managed database operations, optimized performance, and ensured data integrity.
-- Modified reports using Kibana and documented solution enhancement requests.
+- Modified reports using Oracle reports and documented solution enhancement requests.

 ---